Bobby Blizzard

-Early years
+Early life

 Blizzard attended Hampton High School in Virginia, where he was a two-sport start in football and basketball.

 In football, he was a two-time All-American.
 As a senior, he was rated the #1 tight end in the nation, the #3 player in the state of Virginia, and #14 player overall in the Top 100 players in the country.
 Under head coach Mike Smith, Blizzard helped his team win three state championships and national championships as he lost only two games as a high schooler.
 Teammates of Blizzard's included future NFL players Ronald Curry, the #1 player in the state and the Gatorade National Football Player of the Year, and Marques Hagans, plus Canadian Football League player Almondo Curry.

 Blizzard was also a two-time All-State basketball player, averaging 18.8 PPG, 10.3 rebounds per game, and 3 assists.
 He was one of Virginia's top basketball players in the state his junior and senior year as Hampton won a state championship in 1997.
 Ronald Curry was also a teammate of his in basketball, where Curry was the #1 player in the state of Virginia and McDonald's All-American.

 Blizzard left high school as a 4-time State Champion (3-time State Champion and 2-time National Champion in football, 1 State Champion in basketball).